munirmah/Resume-Generator/README.md

 </p>

 ## Overview
-The **Resume Generator** leverages Go and LaTeX to provide powerful and customizatble solution for resume creation.
-The princile behind this tool is to create a separation of concerns:
+The **Resume Generator** leverages Go and LaTeX to provide a powerful and customizable solution for resume creation.
+The principle behind this tool is to create a separation of concerns:

  - **Content**: Define your resume content in a `YAML` file.
  - **Styling**: The typesetting is managed through LaTeX templates.